metio/thats-interesting.java/README.md

 # That's Interesting

-*That's interesting* is a strongly typed logging framework targeting applications that want to aggregate their log messages into a single system, e.g. a [Elasticsearch](https://www.elastic.co/) cluster.
+*That's Interesting* is a strongly typed logging framework targeting applications that want to aggregate their log messages into a central logging system, e.g. a [Elasticsearch](https://www.elastic.co/) cluster.

 ## Usage

-The library works by defining logger interfaces (called "point of interest") such as:
+The library works by defining logger interfaces (called **point of interest**) such as:

 ```java
 package your.own.pkg;